KatherineMichel/agile-sprint-playbook/combination.md

 ## thoughtbot Day 2: Diverge Day

-* Recap Day 1, identify biggest risks, determine goals for the prototype
+* Identify biggest risks, determine goals for the prototype
 * Identify and diagram the critical path for the prototype

 ### Additional Activities